greenerservices/greenerservices.github.io/app/principles/actions/6a-minimise-the-lifecycle-impacts-of-equipment-used-by-the-service.md

 ###  (iii) Have a plan for end of life

-Make a plan to retire all service equipment.
+Make a plan to retire all service equipment in the lowest-impacting way possible.
 When assessing options for disposal, consider:

 • any sustainable disposal options, such as buy-back schemes
 • reusing equipment on other projects or programmes